Scouts-Victoria-Program/scouthack/css.md

 Spend a bit of time playing around with adding some CSS to your page.

 ---
 **Best practice** is to have a separate CSS file, for example `style.css`.
-Like the `table ` example above, if I wanted to change the background color of all pages on my website I would still need to change it in every document.
+If I specify my CSS in each page individually, if I want to change the background color of my website I would need to change it in every file.
+By taking this CSS out into a separate CSS file, I can update it once.

 We then include this in our webpage with a line of code: